craftingcity/The-Known-World/README.md

 **Elemental Ancestry (Earth).** You have advantage on saving throws against poison, and you have resistance against poison damage.
 Whenever you make an Intelligence (History) check related to the origin of stonework, you are considered proficient in the History skill and add double your proficiency bonus to the check, instead of your normal proficiency bonus.
 Your hit point maximum increases by 1, and it increases by 1 every time you gain a level.

 ##### Kalix (s.)
+The Kalix evolved in the Deep Below, a plane of caves, tunnels, horror, and riches.
+They are evolved for the damp lush areas of this place.

 **Age.** You are considered fully matured at eight and live to about forty.
 **Size.** Mechanically, your size is Medium.
 You stand at about six and a half feet tall.
 You weigh about 220 pounds.
 **Speed.** Your speed is 35 feet per round.
 You gain a swimming speed of 30.